nuclearsalmon/project-accela/README.md

 ## Notes
 * The full code for the [server module][module_server] and [PrismaWM][plugin_prismawm] will be uploaded at a later date, as it's not quite ready yet and I'm dissatisfied with the current code quality.
 * I plan on adding support for more protocols than just telnet, as well as implementing encryption for all protocols.
-Telnet will do for now though.
+However, for local testing purposes unencrypted Telnet is sufficient.

 <br>